 Mechanical Hazard - Suspension: Use appropriate suspension hardware, beam clamps (rod or perforated strap) and turnbuckles at predetermined locations.
-The weight and normal movement of the heating system may cause support failure if the following minimum suspension requirements are not met: Distance between combination hangers must be 10-ft.
-(3 M) or less; chain size must be 3/0 minimum or equivalent.
-DO NOT suspend 1/4 hp and larger vacuum exhausters with chain.
+The weight and normal movement of the heating system may cause support failure if the following minimum suspension requirements are not met: Distance between combination hangers must be 10 ft.
+(3 m) or less; chain size must be 3/0 minimum or equivalent.
+DO NOT suspend vacuum exhausters with chain.
 Failure of the suspension system and associated supports can cause death, severe injury or property damage.